 Power#

-class deeptrack.features.Power(value: float | Callable[[...], float] = 0, **kwargs: Dict[str, Any])#
+class deeptrack.features.Power(value: float | Callable[[...], float] = 0, **kwargs: dict[str, Any])#

 Bases: ArithmeticOperationFeature